 Dayton is located in the western part of Ohio, about an hour to the north of downtown Cincinnati.
 The city is home to the National Museum of the U.S. Air Force, Carillon Historical Park and the Dayton Aviation Heritage Museum, which may appeal to seniors who consider themselves history buffs.
 Other popular attractions include the 2nd Street Market, the Oregon District and the Antiques Village, where seniors can enjoy shopping and browsing the unique merchandise.
 There are approximately 140,000 people who live in Dayton and nearly 12% are aged 65 and older.

-Paying for Assisted Living in Dayton, Ohio
+Paying For Assisted Living in Dayton

 The Cost of Assisted Living in Dayton

 The Dayton Area Agency on Aging connects seniors to resources and programs that help create a better way of life.
 The organization also serves as an advocate to ensure seniors in long-term care receive the support they need when any issues arise by mediating and investigating complaints against caregivers and facilities.

 The Senior Resource Connection provides a variety of services to help seniors remain independent for as long as possible.
 This includes Meals on Wheels, free health screenings and case management throughout assisted living complaints.

 Recreation and youth services are provided by the Dayton government.
 This department offers a variety of senior services and scheduled events for those aged 55 and older.
 This includes weekly bingo, senior exercise, line dancing, computer classes and arts and crafts.

 The Dayton Vet Center provides a wide range of benefits for current and past service members.
 This includes family and individual counselling, community outreach programs, employment referrals and medical care.

 The Montgomery County Senior Services Network supports seniors aged 60 and older with a variety of services.
 The network provides information on legal issues, helps seniors navigate their insurance options, provides transportation and offers health and wellness, nutrition and education classes.
 The county also offers the Goodwill/Easter Seals adult daycare, which provides seniors with opportunities to socialize with peers in a supervised and structured setting.

-Assisted Living Laws and Regulations
+Dayton Assisted Living Laws and Regulations